I’ve checked all the Amazon Black Friday deals and these are the best

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-From smart speakers to air fryers, the retailer is serving up some real bargains
+From smart speakers to air fryers and Alexa devices, Amazon is serving some epic Black Friday bargains

 Your support helps us to tell the story